Warning

 Anonymous access to Marketplace API

-Some endpoints can be accessed without signing in to Sharetribe.
-These include viewing published listings, bookings and reviews, as well as public user data.
+Some endpoints can be accessed without signing in to Sharetribe on public marketplaces.
+These include viewing published listings, availability and reviews, as well as public user data.

 In addition, the user creation endpoints and password reset request endpoint can be called with an anonymous access token.
 Password reset endpoint requires a passwordResetToken that is sent as a response to the password reset request command, and the token is sent directly to the email specified in the request.